copsTvFan/cops-episode-guide/guide.md

   arrested.
 He wants to know how much it will cost.
 They are both arrested and are crying.
 He kisses her in the back in the cop of the car.
 Mike didn't expect her to have the gun and she could've shot him.
-- (12:21 AM Assistance Call) Deputy Bubba Hinton says his mother and father gave him the nickname Bubba, a real Texas name, no one knows his real name and they all call him Bubba.
-Deputy Victor Zigmont caught some black males trying to break into cars and apartments.
+- (12:21 AM Assistance Call) Deputy Bubba Hunton says his mother and father gave him the nickname Bubba, a real Texas name, no one knows his real name and they all call him Bubba.
+Deputy Victor Zigmont ("Zig"/"Ziggy") caught some black males trying to break into cars and apartments.
 He goes to help out and there are a bunch of officers on the scene, including Deputy Michael Sieck.
 They find a pistol, a shotgun and a rifle in the thieves car.
 They saw one guy by an apartment with a screwdriver and caught the other one in a car.
   One guy says he was hitchhiking, they gave him the car and he's never been to jail.
 Deputy Ziggy chased the car doing 85mph, but the guy says they didn't run.
 He says there are others in his crew by the Stop N Go, so they go over there and look.
 A black guy in a trench coat is walking and runs off when he sees them.
 He runs into the woods and ditches his coat.
 They catch him a couple blocks later, he asks what he's being arrested for and what did he do?
   They put him in the car and find there was a path he ran down while they floundered through the deep sticks in the back.

 ### CP-339